 It will extend the useful life or make the property to be used for other purposes because of the improvement done.

-Examples of capital improvements:
+Examples of capital improvements on the rental property:

 - Expenses relating to conversions in the building.

 - The cost is related to making massive changes to the building may be as a result of the property in a bad state.

 When improvements are done to replace a part of a building such as a kitchen or a bathroom.
 While making these improvements modern materials are used that would give the building more durability or superior qualities.

 When this happens it most likely would be an improvement with capital nature.